Archierowe/guess_the_fruit/README.md

 ### What I'd like to add in the future 'features'

 This is a fluid concept and one that could be added to as the game or whatever brand it connects to grows.
 I would like to add:
+   * A carousel or a box where fruits are 'jumbled' up and then disappears as a game start feature.
+I believe this would make sense for the game start sequence.
    * A user highscore feature than runs across all sessions and one in local storage.
    * A play against other people feature - where someone could play against someone else.
    * New game modes where either attempts is lowered for hard mode or even more fruits added.
-   * A carousel or a box where fruits are 'jumbled' up and then disappears as a game start feature.
    * Characters - dancing icons or unique characters to the game.